rlustemberg/node-apple-signin/readme.md

 # [Node.js] Sign in with Apple

+## Notice
+This is a fork of https://github.com/Techofficer/node-apple-signin , which seems to be no longer maintained.

 Node.JS wrapper around [Sign in with Apple REST API](https://developer.apple.com/documentation/signinwithapplerestapi).

 This module lets you authenticate users using Apple account in your Node.js application.